Getting started with generative AI: A beginner’s guide

 RNNs are particularly powerful neural networks that can process sequential data like text or speech, making them well-suited for language modeling, speech recognition, machine translation, and chatbots.
 Transformer models like BERT and GPT-3 have taken NLP to the next level, leveraging large-scale pre-training and fine-tuning to achieve state-of-the-art performance on a wide range of NLP tasks.

 With the help of these neural NLP models, generative AI can generate new text data with higher accuracy and relevance, create more advanced chatbots and virtual assistants that can understand and respond to natural language queries with greater accuracy and efficiency and even generate synthetic voices that sound human-like.
-These capabilities have profound implications for a wide range of industries, from e-commerce and media to healthcare and education.

 Applications of generative AI